 Below are the bios of all of the candidates standing for the GSS Executive elections.

-My name is Matthew McDonald and I’m running for the position of the Graduate Student Society’s Director of External Relations.
-I’m a third year PhD student in the Economics department, and I have put the skills I’ve learned in my program to work in researching, planning and advocating for university and government action on student affordability, as well as other important issues.
+My name is Matt McDonald, and I’m running for re-election to the position of GSS Director of External Relations.
+I’m a fourth year PhD student in the Economics department, and I have put the skills I’ve learned in my program to work in researching, planning and advocating for university and government action on student affordability, as well as other important issues.